Education

 Abstract

-Considering this, the aim of this study is to establish if there is any particular academic routes that prepare an individual for their career, or more specifically their first term as a teacher, more than another.
+Considering this, the aim of this study is to establish if there are any particular academic routes that prepare an individual for their career, or more specifically, their first term as a teacher, more than another.

-Questionnaires were distributed applying a multi method approach to gain both qualitative and quantitative data.
+Questionnaires were distributed using a multi-method approach to gain both qualitative and quantitative data.
 The initial information indicated that two academic avenues prepared an individual more than others.
 However, further thematic analysis highlighted that there is not one academic route that prepares an individual for their first term as a newly qualified teacher.

-Although, limitations in the research were noted and recommendations for future research would include better time management, consent for participation for schools prior to commencement, the addition of further questions and follow up interviews.
+Although limitations in the research were noted, recommendations for future research would include better time management, consent for participation for schools prior to commencement, the addition of further questions and follow-up interviews.

 Introduction

 Teacher attrition is on a steady rise and has been for the last ten years (Lindqvist et al., 2014; Borman and Dowling, 2017).
-In an attempt to recruit more teachers the UK government has established financial incentives such as bursaries or higher starting salaries.
-However, research suggests that recruitment of teachers is not where the problem lays rather the retention of these professionals (Cooper and Alvarado, 2006).
+In an attempt to recruit more teachers, the UK government has established financial incentives such as bursaries or higher starting salaries.
+However, research suggests that the recruitment of teachers is not where the problem lies.
+Rather, the retention of these professionals (Cooper and Alvarado, 2006).
 The UK has a variety of placement providers for individuals looking to gain qualified teacher status (QTS), each claiming to equip individuals with the skills and knowledge required to become a teacher.

-The literature review establishes key themes relating to this topic including; the relationship between preparedness to teach and an academic pathway, connection between the perception of a good teacher and the positive motivational elements that encourage them to join the profession and finally the comparison of academic routes such as PGCE and School direct.
+The literature review establishes key themes relating to this topic, including the relationship between preparedness to teach and an academic pathway, the connection between the perception of a good teacher and the positive motivational elements that encourage them to join the profession and finally, the comparison of academic routes such as PGCE and School Direct.

 Two schools, one infant and one primary, participated with respondents completing questionnaires which applied a meta-analytical dissection of the data.
-Upon completion of the analysis a comparison of the findings to the literature review was conducted.
+Upon completion of the analysis, a comparison of the findings was conducted with the literature review.

 Literature Review